 Do not talk down or make assumptions: Just as you should not assume a person needs help, do not make assumptions about a student or their capabilities based on your previous experiences or biases.
 Students with disabilities should be addressed as you would talk to any student.
 As a rule, assume competence.

 Be considerate: Be gracious and allow wait time, as it may take extra time for a student with a disability to say or do something.

 - Know where & when to refer: If you don't have an answer that's ok!
 Familiarize yourself with the resources available to students on campus and refer them appropriately.
 (See our resources page for some ideas).

 - If a student is requesting accommodations or discloses a disability to you connect them with our office at email@example.com.

 - If a disability services referral doesn't seem appropriate, other relevant referrals may include the counseling center, academic resource center, and health center.

-- Student concerns related to personal issues (e.g. caring for a loved one, death in family, etc.) should be referred to students of concern via the portal.
+- Student concerns related to personal issues (e.g. caring for a loved one, death in family, etc.) should be referred to the Care Team (Students of Concern) via the referral form in the employee portal.